The Water-Carrier Is Dead: Plot

-In the Cairo neighborhood around Al-Hussein Mosque (called Husseiniyah) around 1921, Shusha, a watercarrier, is very afraid of death since he has lost all his loved ones to it.
+In the Cairo neighborhood around Al-Hussein Mosque (called Husseiniyah) around 1921, Shusha, a water-carrier, is very afraid of death since he has lost all his loved ones to it.
 He tries to foster a close relationship between his surviving son and a woman named Amna, who reminds Shusha of his late wife.
-He has also always dreamed of becoming the director of the pumping station and tries to get his son to succeed at this where he failed.
+He has also always dreamt of becoming the director of the pumping station and tries to get his son to succeed at this where he failed.
 Shusha meets and befriends Shehata Effendi, who he learns is a teaching assistant, but Shehata too dies, and Shusha has a nervous breakdown while helping bury the man.